snmptt/snmptt/snmptt/docs/snmptt.md

         snmptt-sys[31446]: Configured daemon_uid: snmptt
         snmptt-sys[31446]: Changing to UID: snmptt (1002), GID: snmptt (1002)

-    qNote: If SNMPTT doesn't start, try running it manually from the shell prompt to see if there are any missing Perl modules.
+    Note: If SNMPTT doesn't start, try running it manually from the shell prompt to see if there are any missing Perl modules.

 8. A log rotation script is included which can be used to rotate the log files on Red Hat and other systems.
 Copy the file to the logrotate.d directory (renaming the file during the copy):